-- 1.1 Section 3 of Schedule 7 to the Ordinance provides that an undertaking2 must not, directly or indirectly, carry out a merger that has, or is likely to have, the effect of substantially lessening competition in Hong Kong (the "Merger Rule").
+- 1.1 Section 3 of Schedule 7 to the Ordinance provides that an undertaking1 must not, directly or indirectly, carry out a merger that has, or is likely to have, the effect of substantially lessening competition in Hong Kong (the "Merger Rule").
 Section 4 of Schedule 7 to the Ordinance provides that, at present, the Merger Rule only applies where an undertaking that directly or indirectly holds a "carrier licence" within the meaning of the Telecommunications Ordinance (Cap.
-106) ("TO") is involved in a merger.3 Given the restricted application of the Merger Rule to mergers involving at least one carrier licensee, examples given in this Guideline are generally related to telecommunications. - 1.2 In accordance with section 17 of Schedule 7 to the Ordinance, this Guideline indicates the manner in which the Commission expects to interpret and give effect to the provisions under the Ordinance relating to the Merger Rule, including, in particular: - (a) the manner in which the Commission will determine whether or not a merger has, or would be likely to have, the effect of substantially lessening competition in Hong Kong; - (b) the manner in which the Commission will determine whether or not a merger would fall within the exclusion referred to in section 8(1) of Schedule 7 to the Ordinance; and - (c) the manner and form in which the Commission should be notified of any merger. - 1.3 There is no requirement to notify the Commission of a merger or a proposed merger under the Ordinance.
+106) ("TO") is involved in a merger.2 Given the restricted application of the Merger Rule to mergers involving at least one carrier licensee, examples given in this Guideline are generally related to telecommunications. - 1.2 In accordance with section 17 of Schedule 7 to the Ordinance, this Guideline indicates the manner in which the Commission expects to interpret and give effect to the provisions under the Ordinance relating to the Merger Rule, including, in particular: - (a) the manner in which the Commission will determine whether or not a merger has, or would be likely to have, the effect of substantially lessening competition in Hong Kong; - (b) the manner in which the Commission will determine whether or not a merger would fall within the exclusion referred to in section 8(1) of Schedule 7 to the Ordinance; and - (c) the manner and form in which the Commission should be notified of any merger. - 1.3 There is no requirement to notify the Commission of a merger or a proposed merger under the Ordinance.
 However, the Commission may use its powers to investigate a merger and take the necessary action to ensure compliance with the Merger Rule.
-As such, it may be in the interest of the parties to a proposed merger that would fall within the scope of the Merger Rule to approach the Commission to discuss the transaction and seek informal advice (which would not be binding on the Commission) on the
+It is open to the parties to a proposed merger that would fall within the scope of the Merger Rule to approach the Commission to discuss the transaction and seek informal advice (which would not be binding on the Commission) on the transaction on a confidential basis.
+Pursuant to section 60 of the Ordinance, parties to a merger may also propose

-2 Section 2(1) of the Ordinance provides that undertaking means "any entity, regardless of its legal status or the way in which it is financed, engaged in economic activity, and includes a natural person engaged in economic activity".
-For a discussion of the concept of undertaking, see the Guideline on the First Conduct Rule.
+1 Section 2(1) of the Ordinance provides that "undertaking" means "any entity, regardless of its legal status or the way in which it is financed, engaged in economic activity.
+For a discussion of the concept of "undertaking", see the Guideline on the First Conduct Rule.

-3 "Carrier licence" is defined in section 2(1) of the TO as "a licence issued for the establishment or maintenance of a telecommunications network for carrying communications to or from the public between fixed locations, between moving locations or between fixed locations and moving locations, within Hong Kong, or between Hong Kong and places outside Hong Kong, on a point-to-point, point-to-multipoint or broadcasting basis, such locations within Hong Kong being separated by unleased Government land, but does not include the licences listed in Schedule 1 [of the TO]".
+2 "Carrier licence" is defined in section 2(1) of the TO as "a licence issued for the establishment or maintenance of a telecommunications network for carrying communications to or from the public between fixed locations, between moving locations or between fixed locations and moving locations, within Hong Kong, or between Hong Kong and places outside Hong Kong, on a point-to-point, point-to-multipoint or broadcasting basis, such locations within Hong Kong being separated by unleased Government land, but does not include the licences listed in Schedule 1 [of the TO]".
 See also Part 2 of this Guideline for details.

-transaction on a confidential basis.
-Pursuant to section 60 of the Ordinance, parties to a merger or proposed merger may propose Commitments to the Commission to address its concerns about a possible contravention of the Merger Rule.
+commitments to the Commission to address its concerns about a possible contravention of the Merger Rule.
 Where applicable, parties to a merger or proposed merger may under section 11 of Schedule 7 to the Ordinance also apply to the Commission for a decision whether the merger or proposed merger is excluded from the application of the Merger Rule.